 (3) No loading docks shall be permitted on any side of a building facing a street except where the lot is bounded by three (3) or more streets.

-The loading dock will be located on the south side of the building, which does not face a street.
+The loading dock is proposed to be located on the south side of the building, which does not face a street.

 (g) Warehousing.